The New Investigators Network of Expertise (NoE) includes researchers with:

 How do I apply to the NoE?

-- You may apply to the New Investigator NoE through a bi-annual application sent out via the SIRC listserv.
+- You may apply to the New Investigator NoE through an annual application sent out via the SIRC listserv.

 - Applications will be due in September/October each year.